 The navel (umbilicus or the belly button) and the immediate area around the navel, play an important role in abdominal massages, notably in those massage treatment modalities that originate in Asian Traditional Medicine systems.

-This of course makes sense, because we just need to think about how a human-being develops in the uterus, that is, the connection with the mother is through the umbilical cord (attaching the baby to the placenta in the mother’s womb) which supplies blood, nutrition, oxygen, and, for instance, according to Asian concepts, Prana, Qi or Vital Life Energy.
+In fact, the connection with the mother is through the umbilical cord (attaching the baby to the placenta in the mother’s womb) which supplies blood, nutrition, oxygen, and, for instance, according to Asian concepts, Prana, Qi or Vital Life Energy.

 As long as a baby is in the womb, the only way to absorb nutrients and Prana is through the umbilical cord which attaches to the baby’s navel area.